maximefays/DND5e-A6CharacterSheet/README.md

 It also automatically show/hide sections (Traits, Bonus Actions, Reactions, ...)

+If you do not have a LaTeX environment, you can copy the overleaf project at : https://www.overleaf.com/read/pzwxvfkthbfv
 ## Configuration

 To modify the sheet, look for the section "YOUR CHARACTER STATS HERE" from line 145 to "DO NOT CHANGE ANYTHING BELOW HERE" at line 259.